ropensci/MODIStsp/README.md

 ## Installation <a name="Installation"></a>

-**IMPORTANT:** _MODIStsp_ requires [R](http://cran.r-project.org) v ≥ 3.2.1 and [GDAL](http://www.gdal.org) (Geospatial Data Abstraction Library) v ≥ 1.11.1 To be installed in your system.
+**IMPORTANT:** _MODIStsp_ requires [R](http://cran.r-project.org) v $\ge$ 3.2.1 and [GDAL](http://www.gdal.org) (Geospatial Data Abstraction Library) v $\ge$ 1.11.1 To be installed in your system.
 Brief instructions for installing R and GDAL can be found [HERE](#gdal_inst).

 ### On Windows

 1. Install and load the ```gWidgetsRGtk2``` package:
-    ```r
+    ```
     install.packages("gWidgetsRGtk2")
     library(gWidgetsRGtk2)
     ```

     Upon loading the package, an error window will probably appear. **Don’t worry!** This is just signaling that  _libatk-1.0-0.dll_ is missing from your system.
 This is due to the fact that library “GTK+” is not yet installed on your system and needs to be installed.
 To do so, press “OK”.
 A new window dialog window will appear, asking if you want to install “GTK+”.
 Select “Install GTK+” and then “OK”.
 Windows will download and install the GTK+ library.
-When it finishes, the RSession will be restarted and you should be ready to go!<sup id="a1">[1](#f1)</sup>
+When it finishes, the RSession will be restarted and you should be ready to go! [^1^]

 2. Install MODIStsp package from GitHub.
 (You'll need to have the "devtools" package installed and loaded)
-    ```r
+    ```
     install.packages("devtools")
     library(devtools)
     install_github("lbusett/MODIStsp")